 There are many ways families perform water burials or burials at sea.
 One of the more popular options is for family and friends to assemble on a boat and conduct a burial at sea (an attended water burial).
-Another option is for families to hire a service that will perform the scattering for them from a boat without family present (an unattended water burial).
+Another option is for families to hire a service that will perform the scattering of ashes for them from a boat without family present (an unattended water burial).
 Many families who choose to do an attended water burial will hold a service on the boat prior, during and/or after the scattering.
 Families who decide on an unattended water burial will commonly view the boat from shore and have a service or celebration there.

 Attended Water Burial Cost